From my St. Thomas Dog Blog, Aug. 21st, 2010

 In the library last week, I found a new-to-me dog mystery writer.
 Carol Lea Benjamin writes a series featuring private detective Rachel Alexander and her intrepid Pit Bull partner Dashiell (as in Hammett), Dash for short.
 I have so far only read The Wrong Dog which is about cloning of dogs.
 The dog who is cloned is a Bull Terrier, a “seizure alert” dog for her person who has severe epilepsy.

 Dashiell doesn’t do the intellectual work of detecting, but he’s good at finding clues and he’s great protection for Rachel.
-I didn’t get much of a sense of what Rachel looks like – partly because in this book at least, Benjamin doesn’t say much about her appearance.
-Also, when seeing the name, I kept thinking of the filly who won the 2009 Kentucky Oaks and Preakness.
+I didn’t get much of a sense of what Rachel looks like.
+That’s because in this book at least, Benjamin doesn’t say much about her appearance.
+But also, when seeing the name, I kept thinking of the filly Rachel Alexandra who won the 2009 Kentucky Oaks and Preakness.
 I’m quite sure the two Rachels don’t look alike.

 Carol Lea Benjamin is a dog trainer with several fiction and non-fiction dog books to her credit, and a former detective.
 Next time I’m at the library, I’ll be getting out another Rachel and Dash mystery.